 The collected EPS is fed into a granulation machine.
 The granulated material is compressed into continuous lengths and placed in pallets for shipping.
 Most EPS material recycled by the EPSA Collection Centres is exported for further reprocessing.
 However, EPSA is committed to working with Australian companies to develop a closed loop Australian based EPS recycling industry.

-Once exported, the EPS material is then shredded and extruded to form general-purpose polystyrene pellets.
-This can then be used as a feedstock for applications such as synthetic timber, cd and video cassette cases, stationery products as well as plant pots and coat hangers.
+The EPS material is then shredded and extruded to form general-purpose polystyrene pellets.
+This can then be used as a feedstock for applications such as synthetic timber, outdoor furniture and decking, stationery products as well as plant pots and coat hangers.